 IQVF REIT is directed by a Board of Directors (the "Board") elected by its shareholders.
 Given IQVF REIT's status as both Manager and controlling member of the Company, below we have identified and provided biographies for each member of the IQVF REIT Board.
-All Directors on the Board are also appointed to the Iroquois Valley TRS board of directors.
+All Directors on the Board are also typically appointed to the Iroquois Valley TRS board of directors.
+The Board currently has 8 members with one vacancy.